 Now let us look at the states where $C_3(\rho_{ABC})=0$, i.e. states with no irreducible tripartite correlation, or in other words states contain only irreducible bipartite correlation.
 This will mean that

 Given that ${\rho}^*_{2}$ is unique, this means that the state $\rho_{ABC}$ is uniquely determined by its $2$-RDMs.
-This does not mean that there is no other states with the same $2$-RDMs as $\rho_{ABC}$, but there is no other state with the same $2$-RDMs has a larger entropy than that of $\rho_{ABC}$.
+This does not mean that there are no other states with the same $2$-RDMs as $\rho_{ABC}$, but there are no other state with the same $2$-RDMs and a larger entropy than that of $\rho_{ABC}$.
 We call these states $2$-correlated, meaning that they only contain $2$-particle irreducible correlations, but no more.

 If the state satisfying Eq.\eqref{eq:2corr} is a pure state $\ket{\psi_{ABC}}$, then it really means the state is uniquely determined by its $2$-RDMs, in a sense that there is no other state, pure or mixed, which has the same $2$-RDMs as $\ket{\psi_{ABC}}$.
 Surprisingly, it is shown that almost all tripartite pure states are uniquely determined by their $2$-RDMs (i.e. $2$-correlated).
 It turns out that the only three-qubit state with non-zero irreducible tripartite correlation are those equivalent to